FMATheNomad/gamsahabnida-oks-project/README.md

 Gamsahabnida!
-Online Kpop Store is an online kpop store where kpop fans from various parts of the world (especially Indonesia) can buy exclusive and real-time kpop goods.
+Online Merch Store is a trading company that focuses on selling merchandise from creative industry enthusiasts from various countries.
+Here, you can purchase merchandise such as music albums and other items such as, for example, the latest album from Blackpink, NIKI, and the anime Blu-ray Attack on Titan, all in one place!